Associates the data directory specified in the analysis with a directory found on disk. Once HSubstDir

 HCréation(Stat) //File created in C:\New\JanStats

-- If the management of ".REP" is enabled (HSetREP), the modification of the path is saved in the ".REP" file (see management of .REP).
+- If the management of ".REP" is enabled (HSetREP), the modification of the path is saved in the ".REP" file (see management of .REP files).

 - The new path is stored when the data file is closed.

 - This function cannot be used during a remote access.
-See RPC on HFSQL (Remote access) for more details.
+For more details on remote access, see RPC on HFSQL (Remote access).